DanielLosada/Transformers---Lyrics-Generator/README.md

     And this is just my dream for you
     ```

-    As we can see, the results are similar to the previous experiments.
-The topics and the way they are expressed match the genre.
-For example, reagge it's really related to Rastafari, a religion developed in Jamaica during the 1930s.
-That's why in many reggae songs, the main topic it's religion and the relationship between human and god.
-Also, another common topic is freedom, related to the slavery past of black people in Jamaica and to a society that doesn't fit with the rastafari way of seeing live.
-As we can see in the snipped of reggae generated text above, these two topics are convined.
-On the other hand, the model doesn't really use rastafari slang.
-Maybe there are just not enough examples on the training for the model to learn how to and when use them.
-Also we observe how the lyrics generated for "Pop" are mainly talking about love or heartbreak, and on "Rock" tend to use more complex vocabulary and sentences.
-On "Hip Hop" we find the same problem than on reggae, it doesn't really use specific vocabulary and the "Hip Hop" style is not really visible, but make sense seeing the amount of songs used for the training.
+    The results of this experiment align with our previous findings.
+The generated lyrics demonstrate a strong association with their respective genres, both in terms of topics and expression.
+For instance, reggae lyrics often revolve around Rastafari, a religion developed in Jamaica during the 1930s.
+Consequently, reggae songs frequently address themes of religion and the relationship between humanity and God.
+Additionally, freedom is a common topic in reggae, reflecting the historical context of slavery and the misalignment of society with Rastafarian values.
+The provided snippet of reggae-generated text exemplifies the combination of these themes.
+However, the model doesn't incorporate specific Rastafarian slang, possibly due to insufficient training examples to capture those nuances.

+    Similarly, the generated lyrics for the "Pop" genre predominantly focus on love and heartbreak, while the "Rock" genre exhibits more complex vocabulary and sentence structures.
+On the other hand, the "Hip Hop" genre's style and specific vocabulary are not as distinctly represented, likely due to the limited number of songs used for training.

     Conclusion:

-    As we observed in the prvious experiment, the model was also able to fit the genre and learn the style and tone of it, even though it looks like it's harder for it to use specific vocabulary.
-We can see the same behaviour with other inputs.
-To see more generations with another input go to the W&B report: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Specific-genre-generated-lyrics-prompt-I-will---Vmlldzo0OTEyNTYx?accessToken=9leuj9h6e51qzjqvomv3xgp4tf9tnrf1hsbb06r9mi623kqbavlf29k0bx6gwbxm
+    In conclusion, our observations from this experiment reaffirm that the model is capable of fitting the genre, learning its style and tone.
+However, it appears to struggle with utilizing specific genre-related vocabulary.
+To explore additional generations with another input go to the W&B report: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Specific-genre-generated-lyrics-prompt-I-will---Vmlldzo0OTEyNTYx?accessToken=9leuj9h6e51qzjqvomv3xgp4tf9tnrf1hsbb06r9mi623kqbavlf29k0bx6gwbxm

     Training resuts were siliar to those obtained with single-artist training.

-   Link to W&B training report: https://api.wandb.ai/links/upcproject/icp5ie11
+    Link to W&B training report: https://wandb.ai/upcproject/Lyrics%20Generator/reports/Genre-training-on-79-musical-genres-dataset--Vmlldzo0OTAyMjY4

 <p align="right"><a href="#toc">To top</a></p>

 ### 6.3 Experiment 3: Conditional lyrics generation with the same prompt <a name="experiment_3"></a>
-Experiment setup: For this experiment, we trained GPT-2 with the songs of ten artists from the first dataset.
-That way we ensure that we have 100 songs for each one.
-The objective is to build a conditional model that let you choose on whose style you want to generate songs.
-To do that, after the preprocessing of the lyrics, we added the artist name ar the beginning of them.
-Then, at generation time, we concatenate the name of the artist we want to generate before the initial prompt.
-That way we make the model understand the relationship between the lyric and the artist.
+Experiment setup: For this experiment, we trained GPT-2 using the songs of ten artists from the first dataset.
+We ensured that we had 100 songs for each artist, providing a balanced dataset.
+The objective was to create a conditional model that allows users to choose the artist whose style they want the generated songs to emulate.
+To achieve this, we modified the preprocessing step by adding the name of the artist at the beginning of each lyric.
+During generation, we concatenated the desired artist's name before the initial prompt, enabling the model to understand the relationship between the lyrics and the artist.

-The ten artist used are the next ones:
+The ten artists used in this experiment are as follows:
-* 50 Cent
 * Imagine Dragons
 * Justin Bieber
 * Taylor Swift